britomartinw/BritoBrownVilla_3335_Final_Pepper/README.md

+# CSC3335 Final Project
 # Pepper Robot - Merrimack Open House Project

 This project controls Pepper's behavior using a Flask server backend.
 Pepper dynamically listens for user speech, sends recognized phrases to a server for prediction, and responds with speech or media content (images/videos).

 It combines **robotics**, **natural language processing (NLP)**, **machine learning (ML)**, **speech recognition**, and **database management** into a dynamic, intelligent system.

+This project was designed for CSC3335 Artificial Intelligence Final Project

 ---